 "Keep him talking," said Advocate Cort in a hushed vocal tone.
 "I've almost located him."

 "The imposter above might have sent any of the archmages," said Bellum.
-"But soon, your body, soul, and mind will soon be mine."
+"But soon, your body, soul, and mind will be mine."

-A radiant storm of iridescent energy erupted at the center of the crater, a shockwave expanding outwards like a tsunami.
+A radiant storm of iridescent energy erupted at the center of the crater, a shockwave expanding outward like a tsunami.
 Mallon felt his shield waver for a split second, sending him sprawling on the ground as he redoubled his efforts with clenched teeth.
 Mallon stood like a boxer with his fists balled, and chanting the protective word of power that buttressed him against the onslaught of energy.
 The Advocate's construct body was half-melt, half-crushed into slag.
 The ruins around him evaporated like ashen pillars in the wind.
 Rocky outcroppings collapsed into fissures, and the world itself vibrated beneath his feet.
 The crushing atmosphere exacerbated the ceaseless pressure and force driving down upon him.

 Mallon endured it all with a confident grin, certain the worst was over.
-With a rudimentary counter-spell, he turned a captured portion of that force back towards its origin point.
+With a rudimentary counter-spell, he turned a captured portion of that force back toward its origin point.
 Using a divination spell, he saw the direct point of impact.
 A construct body, not unlike the Advocate's, housed Bellum's awareness.
 In the instant before it was utterly annihilated, he knew this was not the same Bellum as the city above.
 The possessed construct felt only the barest sliver of awareness of its impending doom before it was reduced to vapor in the harsh atmosphere.

 The Domination of Tekron